 There are a few different fines you should be aware of.
 To start, if a company retaliates against an employee for taking sick time in Arizona (ex: firing), they are required to pay penalties sufficient to compensate the employee and deter future violations.
 At a MINIMUM this is $150 for each day that the violation continued or until legal judgment is final.
 Then there are civil penalties for the first violation or for not posting the required notice (mentioned above) of at least $250 and each subsequent or willful violation is at least $1000.
 In addition to the fines, special monitoring and/or inspections can also be imposed on the company.

 According to a study by Hiscox, the average cost to defend against employment-related charges is $125,000, which includes attorney’s fees and settlement costs.
 However, the median cost of judgments was about $200,000, and one-in-four cases was a judgment of $500,000 or more.
 Remember, not only are you paying your legal fees, but you’re paying for the employee’s or ex-employee's legal fees as well.
-Donald Peder Johnsen of Gallagher & Kennedy shared that even if $1 of unpaid sick time is proven, the employee’s attorney will collect 100 percent of their fees.
+Donald Peder Johnsen of Gallagher & Kennedy confirmed that even if $1 of unpaid sick time is proven, an employee’s attorney will collect 100 percent of their fees.
 This means that lawyers will be highly motivated to pursue cases that are brought to them.

 With the new legislation, government agencies are apt to want to capture early non-compliers so that these companies can be used as a warning to others that have yet to be caught.
 And the worst part about it?
 This is covered by the local, and in some cases, national media.
 These are the types of stories we all see time and time again, talking about how this “terrible” company did not provide poor Jane Doe with her legal right to use sick time to take her elderly mother to the doctor as they were required to.